neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ## `jobs`

 A _live_ workflow can run jobs by their identifiers using the `neuro-flow run <job-id>` command.
 Each job runs remotely on the Neu.ro Platform.
+Jobs could be defined in two different ways: (1) directly in this file or in a separate file and called as an [`action`](actions-syntax.md).
 ### `jobs.<job-id>` <a id="jobs-job-id-env"></a>

 Each job must have an associated ID.
 The key `job-id` is a string and its value is a map of the job's configuration data or action call.
 You must replace `<job-id>` with a string that is unique to the `jobs` object.
 The `<job-id>` must start with a letter and contain only alphanumeric characters or underscore symbols `_`.
 Dash `-` is not allowed.